What is Yeti Finance?

-Yeti Finance is a decentralized borrowing protocol that allows users to borrow up to 21x against their entire portfolio of assets on Avalanche.
+Yeti Finance is a decentralized borrowing protocol that allows users to borrow against their entire portfolio of assets on Avalanche.

 Yeti Finance is decentralized and completely non-custodial.

 Please read our DISCLAIMERS: RISK OF USING PROTOCOL before using our protocol and interacting with YETI or the YUSD token.

 Yeti Finance creates a more capital efficient way to borrow stablecoins by using yield-bearing assets as collateral.

 Minimum Collateral Ratio as low as 105% resulting in higher loan to value ratios and higher liquidation thresholds resulting in more efficient usage of deposited assets.

 Yield bearing assets can be used to generate extra yield while safely providing collateral